This information is relevant to people who live in the UK.

 - Trigeminal nerve stimulation

-Most people with epilepsy take anti-epileptic drugs (AEDs) and these can be very effective in reducing or stopping seizures.
-If AEDs do not work well for you, there are some other treatments that may be helpful.
+Most people with epilepsy take epilepsy medicine, which can be very effective in reducing or stopping seizures.
+But if it does not work well for you, there are other treatments that may help.

 Deep brain stimulation is a treatment where a part of your brain is stimulated, to stop you having symptoms of a particular medical condition.
 It is only considered for people who can’t have their seizures controlled by epilepsy medicines or other types of surgery.